wiseman-timelord/Chat-Gradio-Gguf/README.md

     - [Yake](https://github.com/LIAAD/yake) - Library used for generating the labels for the history slots.
     - [Grok3Beta](https://x.com/i/grok) - For much of the complete updated functions that I implemented.
     - [Deepseek R1/3](https://www.deepseek.com/) - For re-attempting the things Grok3Beta was having difficulty with.
-    - [Claude_Sonnet](https://claude.ai) - For a smaller amount of the work, if issue with the other services.
     - [Perplexity](https://www.perplexity.ai) - For circumstances of extensive web research requierd.
 </details>